As Alex Jones rails against ‘Big Tech,’ his Infowars stores still thrive online

 Twitter has left open an Infowars Store account that offers apparel and nutritional supplements despite banning Jones and several of his accounts.
 The company said in a tweet last week, “We will continue to evaluate reports we receive regarding other accounts potentially associated with @realalexjones or @infowars and will take action if content that violates our rules is reported or if other accounts are utilized in an attempt to circumvent their ban.”

 Both Amazon.com and eBay have Infowars storefronts on their sites.
-An eBay spokesperson said that the store does not violate company policies.
+An eBay spokesman said the store does not violate company policies.
 Amazon declined to comment.
 (Amazon founder Jeffrey P. Bezos owns The Washington Post.)

 Elizabeth Dwoskin in San Francisco contributed to this report.